More at rubyonrails.org:

 key_derivation_salt: a3226b97b3b2f8372d1fc6d497a0c0d3

-This enables workflows in which you keep a short list of keys by adding new keys, re-encrypting content, and deleting old keys.
+This enables key rotation workflow where you keep a short list of keys by adding new keys, re-encrypting content, and deleting old keys.

-Rotating keys is not currently supported for deterministic encryption.
+Rotating keys is not supported for deterministic encryption.

 config.active_record.encryption.store_key_references = true